c4cs/c4cs.github.io/_commands/toys/t.md

 $ t authorize
 ~~~

-This will direct you to <a href="https://apps.twitter.com">apps.twitter.com</a>.
+This will direct you to [apps.twitter.com](https://apps.twitter.com).
 Click "Create New App" and fill out the required fields.
 On the confirmation page click "modify app permissions".
 Change permissions to "Read, Write, and Access direct messages"

 (Congratulations -- you're a Twitter Developer!)